Codewave-Crew/Lets-Do-Code/README.md

  [![Fork Button](https://github.com/Codewave-Crew/Lets-Do-Code/blob/main/_resources/fork.jpg)](https://github.com/Codewave-Crew/Lets-Do-Code)

-### 3. Add a Hello-World in any Language you like :computer:
+### 3. Add a Hello-World / Iteration in any Language you like :computer:
-Once you have forked the repo, add your Hello-World in the language folder :file_folder: in the main branch, if language folder doesn't exist you can make folder :file_folder: and add your program in it.
+Once you have forked the repo, add your Hello-World / Iteration in the language folder :file_folder: in the main branch, if language folder doesn't exist you can make folder :file_folder: and add your program in it.

 You can find new languages in this [Programming Language List](https://en.wikipedia.org/wiki/List_of_programming_languages).